Top Lift: 2500m

 It’s an hour and a quarter by coach from Innsbruck airport to Mayrhofen.
 That’s quick by Alpine standards, although there is always the risk that Innsbruck airport will be closed by snow or low cloud (in which case you’ll probably fly to Verona or Munich and the transfer will take three to four hours).

-A lot of things are cheaper
+A lot of things are cheaper than in its French rivals

 Package holidays to Mayrhofen are cheaper than in France.
 In mid-January 2012 a week-long package holiday in a four-star hotel in the middle of Mayrhofen cost about £780pp, half-board.
 In Tignes, France, it cost about £1,000pp.
 Over half-term in February the difference in price grew to about £500pp.
 What’s more, in mid-January you can often get some cracking discounts on Mayrhofen ski holidays, too: we’ve seen last-minute packages from the UK going for £250pp, B&B, including flights and transfers.